anth12/inner-fire/_pages/one-to-one.md

 **\*Ayurvedic Yoga Therapy**: together we will look at your physical body and diet + breath and movement practice and develop a healthy lifestyle routine for you to follow.

 Individual sessions are great for many mental and physical conditions including stress, anxiety, muscular pain, cancer, MS and depression.
-Ideally you will come to my home in Kendal and we'll work for an hour but if necessary I can come to you, or we can work over Zoom.
+Ideally you will come to my home in Kendal and we'll work for an hour but if necessary I can come to you, or we can work over Zoom, or in the outdoors.
+My standard fee is £45/hour but I am sometimes able to offer discounts according to circumstances.

 Contact me to discuss your personal needs on 01539241174 (+447588428764 for WhatsApp) or email for an appointment: deyna@innerfire.org.uk